 Except from the Recycle bin, it can also restore data from memory cards, hard drives, removable redrives, flash drives, digital camera/camcorder and cellphones.

-To undeleted files from emptied Recycle Bin, you can follow the steps below with the help of Wondershare Data Recovery:
+To retrieve lost documents, images, videos, audios, archives and any other types of files from Recycle Bin, you can follow the steps below with the help of Wondershare Data Recovery:

 Step 1 Select the file type for recovery

 Here you can select the file type that you are going to get bacl, such as photos, audio files, videos, documents and email.
 And you also can choose all if you want to recover all files you've lost.
 Just check the one.

 To recover files deleted from recycle bin, you can check "Recycle Bin" here, which can help to search all deleted files from Recycle Bin.